 We cooked and ate near the river, a simple dinner of rice, onions, sausage, and spices.
 After some small talk, we settled down to reading.
 Normally, I’m the guy who insists on cutting his toothbrush in half to save weight.
 But the world will end before I backpack without a book!
 I propped myself up near the river and read until the light grew faint.
 The summer sun in Denali never truly sets, rather the light dims and seems to turn gray.
 At a point, it’s almost like seeing a black and white picture, still clear enough to see, yet hazy too.
 When this happened and I could no longer read, I double checked that our food was secure and lay down to sleep.

 After a quick breakfast in the morning, our group packed up and departed.
 The trip north was a beautiful one, with the sun rising over the eastern hills just as we left the densest forest.
 The lighting was a brilliant golden hue.
 The trees lit up and glowed as if they were on fire.
-The sunrise seemed to consume the entire landscape.
+The sunrise consumed the entire landscape.
 Like I already said, the Golden Hour is magical.
-Before long we were back at the Savage River Campground, where we actually parted ways for the rest of the day.
+Before long we were back at the Savage River Campground, where we parted ways for the rest of the day.
 Our little adventure was over, but I will never be able to drive that beautiful golden light from my mind.
 Even if you hate mornings, you owe it to yourself to rise early one day and hike through the sunrise.
 The way the sun bathes the landscape in gold is unique and irreplaceable.

 Another amazing alternative to experience the golden hour is to enjoy it while riding the Alaska railway to Denali.
 Enjoy the beautiful golden morning light or evening sunsets from the comfort of a train as you’re whisked across the Alaskan wilderness in the warmth and comfort of a train cabin.